 Sometimes you have to give people a nudge in the right direction.

-Incentivising word of mouth marketing is a great way of speeding up the process as well as collecting more feedback that you can use to refine your products and services.
-Offering a discount to people that leave a review or entering them into a monthly draw can really help to expedite the process of getting people talking about your business.
+Incentivising word-of-mouth marketing is a great way of speeding up the process as well as collecting more feedback that you can use to refine your products and services.
+Offering a discount to people who leave a review or enter it into a monthly draw can help expedite the process of getting people talking about your business.

 5. Publish quality content